 No one else is currently producing organic food at a low cost like we are so we afford to sell the produce at any competing market price - that is, the customer is guaranteed lower cost, high quality produce.
 Competing produces of organic food usually have higher prices for their produce.

+Yes.
+Currenlty, people in the region where we farm use organic fertilizers that are sold at market price.
+This is also what hinders large commercialization of organic farming in the area becasue there is a high cost of investment.

 Since 80% of the population depends on farming - once people try our produce and like it- we plan to sell our organic pesticides (we are in the process of getting a patent and distribution license for this) alongside our produce to encourage sustainable farming practises and increase crop yield for the customers too.

+More info: 80% of rural population depend on farming on subsitience farming... but the population in the cities do not.
+This is the target market.

 PRODUCT or SERVICE